 Like I mentioned in my past BLOGs…Motorola is an investment — buy once, and it will last you a lifetime.

-It is high-viz (spelling intended) safety-yellow.
+I really wanted the high-viz (spelling intended) safety-yellow.
 Fire-fighters prefer this color over black, so they can see the transceiver in low light conditions.
 I always wanted this model in safety-yellow; because, I think it looks cool!

 How is this Motorola XTS 5000R Intrinsically-Safe UHF R1 Model II transceiver different from other Motorola XTS 5000s?